Quansight-Labs/ndindex/docs/indexing-guide/slices.md

 (negative-indices-example)=
 For example, say you wanted to slice `n` values from the middle of `a`.
-Something like the following would work
+Something like the following would work:

 ```py
 >>> mid = len(a)//2